DC-DistADMM: ADMM Algorithm for Constrained Distributed Optimization over Directed Graphs

-where, $\lambda_{[1:n]} \in \mathbb{R}^{np}$ is the Lagrange multiplier associated with the constraint $x_{[1:n]} - y_{[1:n]} = 0$ and $\gamma > 0$ is a positive scalar. \end{subsection} \begin{subsection}{Standard ADMM Method} Here we provide a brief description of the ADMM method.
-The standard ADMM method \cite{MAL-016} is utilized to solve optimization problems of the following form:
+where, $\mathcal{I}_{\mathcal{C}_0}$ is the indicator function of the set $\mathcal{C}_0$. \end{subsection} \begin{subsection}{Standard ADMM Method} Here a brief review of the standard ADMM method \cite{MAL-016} utilized to solve optimization problems of the following form: